| Commonly

 I've had clients from Guam to New York City and points far and wide in

-via Express Mail (add $15.00) or you may provide a FedEx or UPS account
+via FedEx (add $30.00) or you may provide a FedEx or UPS account

 number if you wish.
-International orders will require
+International orders or large sizes will

 additional postage fees as needed.